nadeembscs2021/nadeem-portfolio/README.md

 This project is my  **personal portfolio website**, designed and developed with **React.js** and  **Tailwind CSS** .

-It serves as a **professional** showcase of my skills, projects, and journey **in software engineering, while also acting as a practical, real-world solution for recruiters, clients, and collaborators to connect with me.
+It serves as a **professional** showcase of my skills, projects, and journey in **software engineering**, while also acting as a practical, real-world solution for recruiters, clients, and collaborators to connect with me.

 The portfolio is not just a static page – it’s a **modern, interactive, and fully responsive web application** that reflects my dedication to building high-quality digital experiences.